LijunSun90/environmentSetup/someLinuxCommands.md

    >$ sudo dpkg -r deb_software_name

-* Determine the size of an image
+* Determine the size of an image in pixels

    >$ identify chessboard.jpg